sinewalker/sinewalker.github.io/posts/2018/4-bits-part3.md

 It is documented on my [dotfiles project wiki on GitHub](https://github.com/sinewalker/dotfiles/wiki/Self-documenting-functions) as well as within [the code itself](https://github.com/sinewalker/dotfiles/blob/1.2.1/source/10_meta.sh), of course!
 Take a look at it.

-With this, and provided that the functions include a `$FUNCDESC` doc-comment that followes a few [simple conventions](https://github.com/sinewalker/dotfiles/wiki/Self-documenting-functions#coding-conventions), you can interactively explore my various esoteric shell functions.
+With this, and provided that the functions include a `$FUNCDESC` doc-comment that follows a few [simple conventions](https://github.com/sinewalker/dotfiles/wiki/Self-documenting-functions#coding-conventions), you can interactively explore my various esoteric shell functions.

 Let's explore the system itself: